6 Best Email Tools With Inbox Placement Testing (2026)

 Beyond placement testing, GlockApps checks DMARC, SPF, and DKIM authentication, analyzes content for spam triggers, and provides sender reputation monitoring.
 For teams that want a dedicated deliverability monitoring tool alongside their email platform, GlockApps is the most comprehensive option.

-Provider coverage: 30+ email providers globally Features: Inbox placement, spam testing, authentication analysis, content analysis, reputation monitoring Pricing: From $59/month Pros: Broadest provider coverage, detailed analysis, authentication checks, standalone tool Cons: Separate cost from your email platform, requires manual testing workflow
+Provider coverage: 30+ email providers globally Features: Inbox placement, spam testing, authentication analysis, content analysis, reputation monitoring, automated testing, trend tracking Pricing: From $59/month Pros: Broadest provider coverage, detailed analysis, authentication checks, automated testing, trend tracking Cons: Separate cost from your email platform, requires manual testing workflow, standalone tool

 3. Mailgun (Inbox Placement)